 Understand what Ripple is

-Before understanding what happened to Ripple in Japan, it is important to know the characteristics of that currency.
-O Ripple (XRP) is a payment protocol developed in 2012 by the OpenCoin company.
-While Bitcoin and the other cryptocurrencies aim to be decentralized currencies, independent of any bank or government, Ripple came up with a slightly different proposal.
+Before understanding what happened to Ripple in Japan, it is important to know the characteristics of this coin.
+Ripple (XRP) is a payment protocol developed in 2012 by the company OpenCoin.
+While Bitcoin and other cryptocurrencies are intended to be decentralized currencies, independent of any bank or government, Ripple came up with a slightly different proposition.
 To explore this, we need to understand how cryptocurrencies work.

 From the blockchain, a modern technology that aims to secure and fast financial transactions through an interconnected computer network, cryptocurrency transfers take place.
 These transactions are validated based on consensus among users participating in the network.
 Thus, there is no superior institution controlling the entire process.